This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Begin by melting butter.
+• Melt butter.
 Add brown sugar and mix well.
+Pour this mixture into the bottom of a 9×13 casserole dish.

-• Add a layer of Texas toast, cut the toast as needed to fit the pan.
+• Add a layer of Texas toast and cut the toast as needed to fit the pan.
 In a small bowl mix 4 tablespoons brown sugar and 3 teaspoons cinnamon.
 Set aside.

 • In a medium bowl, whisk together eggs, milk, and vanilla.